BENJAMIN HOWARD BAKER

 Lily Langtry

 It is difficult to know what to put first in Benjamin Howard Baker’s list of sporting achievements.
-And also impossible to predict just how good he might have been should he have devoted himself to sport full time rather than just as a pastime.
-But, had he been a professional sportsman it’s likely that he would never have got the chance to impress the famous socialite Lily Langtry as he did at a social event in Paris by jumping to kick a chandelier.
+And also impossible to predict just how good he might have been had he devoted himself to sport full time rather than just as a pastime.
+But, had he been a professional sportsman it’s unlikely that he would have got the chance to display his showmanship and impress the famous socialite Lily Langtry at a social event in Paris where he jumped to kick a chandelier.

 In 1973 he attended a Merseyside derby at the age of 81, still bemoaning the fact that he had been unable to perform the newly-popular ‘Fosbury Flop’ during his high jump career.

-By the time he passed away, aged 95 in 1987 at his home at Warminster in Wiltshire, Benjamin Howard Baker could truly be called the ‘Last of the Corinthians’.
+By the time he passed away, aged 95 in 1987 at his home at Warminster, Wiltshire, Benjamin Howard Baker could truly be called the ‘Last of the Corinthians’.

-How he found the time to be that good at that many sports is a mystery which is unknown to sportsmen of today, and even more so to those who aspire to be good at just one.
-One thing is for sure, when great sporting all-rounders are discussed, Benjamin Howard Baker must take up part of the conversation
+How he found the time to be that good at that many sports, all of which he regarded as pastimes whilst running a hugely successful business empire is a mystery which is unknown to sportsmen of today, especially as everyone now tries to be good at just one.
+One thing is for sure, when great sporting all-rounders are discussed, Benjamin Howard Baker must be in the conversation